Twilight-Hacker/Race/Tech Tree.md

 Technology tree upgrades and effects

-Each upgrade has an age (can only be researched during a set age), an IQ requirement that must be met by a race for thenadvancement to become available, and a research goal, that represents the amount of research required for the discovery.
+Each upgrade has an age (can only be researched during a set age), an IQ requirement that must be met by a race for the advancement to become available, and a research goal, that represents the amount of research required for the discovery.

 If an upgrade is added at a later time into the tree, and it belonges to a past age, the discovery is offered for free.